libefp2/libefp2.github.io/doc/applied_efp.rst

-ala_33_473.inp is an alanine fragment with QM atoms commented to be deleted and EFP atoms to have polarization points removed. a0001.efp is a parameter file that is either the output of the input file, or translated information from a database parameter file.
+ala_33_473.inp is an alanine fragment with QM atoms commented to be deleted and EFP atoms to have polarization points removed. a0001.efp is a parameter file that is either the output of the input file, or translated information from a database parameter file to align with the input's coordinates.

 Final Input Generation
 ----------------------